kimberlyroche/codaDE/README.txt

 If CORRP = 0, features are totally independent.
 We'll use this case for illustration in the manuscript only.
 If CORRP = 1, features are net positively correlated but to varying degrees.

-2) Run `batch_eval.pl`, setting P and TOTAL JOB NUMBER in the script.
+2) Run `batch_gen.pl`, setting P and TOTAL JOB NUMBER in the script.
    This will put the results in the `temp` folder

 	This calls `generate_data.R --input=XXX --output=XXX --start=XXX --end=XXX`, which generates the new